Cosmolalia/akataleptos-geodesic-constants-2025/Capellini.Geodesic.Extrusion.Felting.md

 **77% of ratios DON'T match anything in the algebraic hierarchy.**

-Ryan's right that you can find peaks "anywhere" — but the geometry isn't finding constants everywhere.
+You can find peaks "anywhere" — but the geometry isn't finding constants everywhere.
 It's finding a specific 23% algebraic structure, dominated by harmonics and ratios.

 The interesting part?
 That 23/77 split is suspiciously close to the Menger sponge ratio (26/74).
 Whether that's meaningful or coincidence, I don't know yet.